The SDSN at the Second World Summit for Social Development 2025

 November 4, 2025 | 9:00 am NYC, 5:00 pm Doha

-This WSSD2 session will highlight ideas at the forefront of this movement, accompanied by local initiatives and solutions that re-center education on principles of peace and harmony.
-Specifically, three themes will be drawn out from a panel of expert speakers, including 1) Virtues, values, and holistic learning, 2) Knowledge systems and epistemic justice, and 3) Bringing together social and environmental peace.
-The session will assemble scholars, practitioners, and youth to reimagine education to promote global peace and cement education’s value in the principles to be adopted at the Second World Social Summit.
+This WSSD2 session highlighted local initiatives and solutions that re-center education on principles of peace and harmony.
+Specifically, three themes were drawn out from a panel of expert speakers, including 1) Virtues, values, and holistic learning, 2) Knowledge systems and epistemic justice, and 3) Bringing together social and environmental peace.
+The session assembled scholars, practitioners, and youth to reimagine education to promote global peace and cement education’s value in the principles to be adopted at the Second World Social Summit.

 Higher Education’s Value Proposition for Inclusive Futures for All: Cross-cutting multi-stakeholder solutions to advance Social Development